 “Are you just anxious to see your man?”

 Bianca ignored Angela and turned her attention back to the parking lot.
 Angela smiled and turned in that direction also.
 They could see Jacky walking toward them with Sonia–hand-in-hand.
-Johnny and Ehlo were actually getting out from Ehlo’s car.
+Johnny and Ehlo were actually getting out of Ehlo’s car.
 When they were closer, Angela and Bianca waved to them.

 “Hey!”
 Angela yelled to them, with her hands cupping her mouth.
 “Showing off your relationship in public, huh?
 Aren’t you afraid we’re going to be jealous?”